jzenn/gnn-mcm/README.md

 The script `train_medina_example.sh` provides an executable script for training the GNN-MCM on the dataset used by Medina et al. (2022).
-You can use this script to test whether the installed libraries work, but the resulting trained model will not be useful because real training requires a lot more training epochs.
+You can use this script (run `./train_medina_example.sh`) to test whether the installed libraries work, but the resulting trained model will not be useful because real training requires a lot more training epochs.

 ## Preparing the Data